 How Much Do Flight Attendants Make?

-I get this question a lot, and I always shake my head at all the misinformation I see, so I decided to tell the REAL truth about how much flight attendants get paid.
+I get that question a lot, “How much is the flight attendant salary?”
+I always shake my head when I see all that misinformation floating around on the internet, so I decide to tell the REAL truth about how much flight attendants make.

 Flight attendants are not paid an hourly wage for their time walking through the airport, changing planes, or during passenger boarding.

 Flight attendants get paid by flight hours sometimes.
 Airlines pad in a little extra time into the flight hours, so a flight attendant’s hourly rate can be more than the actual hours flown.

 How Much Do Flight Attendants Make Per Hour?

 How Much Does The Average Flight Attendant Make?

 A flight attendant can easily make a six-figure annual salary at one airline, and for another airline, they may be barely above the poverty level.
 Or even at the same airline because it’s all about how much you want to work and the trips you fly.

 If you want to know the average flight attendant salary, there are so many factors that come into play:

 - – Which airline the flight attendant works for